 To simplify this view, and all those going forward, we will remove all references to ‘#elxn41’, ‘#cdnpoli’, and ‘RT’ (symbolizing retweets).
 Note that common English words have also been removed (i.e. ‘if’, ‘and’, ‘or’, etc.).

 At a glance in this word map, we can see that the most common topics mentioned relate to Ignatieff, Harper, CPC, Canada, Tax, Platform, etc. In fact, when looking more closely, we can start to note that ‘Ignatieff’ and ‘Harper’ are similar in size therefore, likely mentioned about the same number of times, whereas in the upper left quadrant we can see mention of ‘@ElizabethMay’ much smaller.
 In fact, after staring at the word map for several minutes, one struggles to see ‘Layton’ anywhere.

 Do you see the issues that concern you in these word maps?
-Stay tuned on a daily basis to see how the conversation may change over time!This entry was posted in Technology, Blog, News, Social Media and tagged Analytics Ottawa, Canada election 2011, Canada politics, government, keyword analysis, social media.
+Stay tuned on a daily basis to see how the conversation may change over time!This entry was posted in Technology, Blog, News and tagged Analytics Ottawa, Canada election 2011, Canada politics, government, keyword analysis, social media.
 Bookmark the permalink.